 - not too much buffer space when shooting in RAW + JPG

-I would say that it’s an entry-level option for advanced beginners that came to replace the Nikon D5300, and it was the first Nikon model equipped with an articulated touch screen.
+It’s an entry-level option for advanced beginners that came to replace the Nikon D5300, and it was the first Nikon model equipped with an articulated touch screen.

 If you end up picking up the D5500 model, you will realize that this one is capable of shooting different scenes and all images do come out great.

-Just like with all modern Nikon cameras, when shooting in low-light conditions, you can rely on this model’s confident work.
+Just like with all modern Nikon cameras, even when shooting in low-light conditions, you can rely on this model’s confident work.

 Now: